Lux Docs

 quasar/ Post-quantum finality engine

-quasar.go Signer (BLS+Ringtail dual threshold)
+quasar.go Signer (BLS+Pulsar+ML-DSA triple threshold)

 core.go Quasar core (multi-chain block aggregator)